Defendant takes stand in trial over killing of Ahmaud Arbery

 Travis McMichael told Superior Court Judge Timothy Walmsley he understands that he is not compelled to testify but said, “I want to explain what happened."

-McMichael's testimony came as defense attorneys opened their case by building on arguments that their clients were lawfully trying to stop burglaries in their neighborhood.
+McMichael's testimony came as defense attorneys opened their case by building on arguments that their clients were lawfully trying to stop burglaries in their neighborhood in Georgia.
+The three defendants are white.
 Arbery was Black.
-The three defendants are white.

-BRUNSWICK, Ga.
-(AP) — Defense attorneys began building on arguments that their clients were lawfully trying to stop burglaries in their neighborhood as they presented their case Wednesday in the murder trial of three white men for the killing of Ahmaud Arbery.
+McMichael, 35, said crime in his mostly quiet neighborhood of older residents and young families seemed to be on the rise not long after he moved into his parents' home in 2018.
+He said his own car was broken into several times, prompting him to eventually leave it unlocked.

+He also testified about his firearms training from when he served in the Coast Guard.

+“What we’re taught is everybody has a weapon.
+Hands or fists are a weapon,” he said.

-Superior Court Judge Timothy Walmsley denied renewed requests for a mistrial and to grant a directed verdict acquitting all three defendants on murder charges.
+The defense began presenting its case after Superior Court Judge Timothy Walmsley denied renewed requests for a mistrial and a directed verdict acquitting all three defendants on murder charges.
 Defense attorneys argued that the prosecutors’ case was legally insufficient to support convictions.

 The prosecution rested on Tuesday after eight days of testimony from 23 witnesses.